User-Defined Literals Basics

 Integer and Floating-Point Overloads

-We can define separate overloads for integers and floating-point numbers, allowing the same suffix to behave differently in different contexts:
+We can define separate overloads for integer and floating-point types, allowing the same suffix to behave differently in different contexts:

 struct Frequency {